-We caught with Yip Yew Chong – the man who draws on walls and creates portals into Singapore’s gorgeous past.
+We caught up with street artist Yip Yew Chong – the man who draws on walls and creates portals into Singapore’s gorgeous past

 He works alone.
 Standing by his paint supplies in the heat, nothing really disturbs his creative process.
 There’s always someone standing around watching him paint (like us!), taking pictures or curiously asking him about his mural-in-progress.
 And he loves it – “It’s part and parcel of street art.
 There’s joy in it.
 Else, I would just work in a studio,” says 49-year-old Yip Yew Chong, one of Singapore’s most popular street artists.
 His insta-worthy walls are instantly recognisable and if you’re reading this, chances are you’ve seen them and loved them.